Agenda: How to Start the Get Your Time Back Challenge (GYTBC)

 The aim of the GYTBC is to provide a framework and possible strategies to help organizations analyze possible inefficiencies due to meetings, interruptions and rework.
 To start, staff should review the questions/suggested conversation starters.
 Then, analyze the results looking for common themes and any solutions to address any identified areas for greater productivity.
 Next, you’ll review the proposed solutions in conjunction with any solutions the group developed themselves.
-Lastly, discuss as a group which items your organization can commit to to help employees and managers reclaim their time.
+Lastly, discuss as a group which items your organization can commit to in order to help employees and managers reclaim their time.

 - Share this paper with your colleagues and develop a plan for your office to reduce the consequences of meetings, interruptions, and rework.
 Here is a simple meeting format you could use: